matomo-org/plugin-LoginLdap/README.md

 This means that if the Piwik DB is ever compromised, your LDAP users' passwords will still be safe.

+_Note: With this auth strategy, non-LDAP users cannot login unless they are superusers._

 **Steps to enable**

 _Note: this is the default configuration._